HungryHowies/Zitadel-with-Zabbix-JIT/README.md

 The SAML Metadata is located within the issuer domain.
 This would give us $CUSTOM-DOMAIN/saml/v2/metadata.

-Using the end point /saml/v2/metadata/ and place it on the end of Zitadel server name.
+once using  Zitadel metadata  end point */saml/v2/metadata/* and place it on the end of Zitadel server URL.

 Example:

 ```